gregschullo/tech-documentation/docs/sre/monitoring/observability.md

 Code isn't done until you've built analytics to observe and support it.

 ## Modern Event Handling Techniques

+Events - Immutable record of discrete events that happen over time.

 Three techniques used in handling events with the end goal of shared insights, a collaborative response, data-enabled IT, and intelligent operations.